EliAndrewC/l7r/setting/l7r.md

 An Imperial magistrate ordered that the challenge must be answered, and that the duel would be fought to the death, so that the winner would be free to marry (or stay married) to Ejuko's friend Konishiko.
 The magistrate ordered that the matter would be decided by duel "once and for all" on a certain date on which the duel would take place.

-Ejuko called upon the water kami and created a torrential rain on that day, preventing any possibility of a duel to occur.
+Ejuko called upon the water kami and created a torrential rain on that day, preventing any possibility of a duel occurring.
 When questioned, she declared that the kami themselves were angered by the efforts to separate this husband and wife, though it seemed clear that she herself had provoked this anger and that the kami were angry as a result of her request as the Master of Water that they show their anger.

 Ejuko was ordered back to Phoenix lands so that she could no longer interfere with the duel, which was allowed to go forward.
 She was not punished, though she was admonished for having interfered with a valid duel, and it was made clear that even the Master of Water would have suffered the displeasure of the Emperor had she interfered with a duel already in progress.